mechastorm/laravel-lang-google-spreadsheet-importer/README.md

 * Reduce the dev cycle required when doing edits to copy text
 * Nicely handle multiple translations of a copy text

-Further background can be found under the [Google Spreadsheet Exporter](https://github.com/mechastorm/google-spreadsheet-exporter/blob/master/composer.json)
+Further background can be found under the [Google Spreadsheet Exporter](https://github.com/mechastorm/google-spreadsheet-exporter).
+Especially read up on setting up your Google API client credentials.

 # Todo